 Have you ever cooked pork tenderloin at home?
 It’s a really lean, versatile cut that if cooked properly is unbelievably tender and flavorful.
 Usually when I cook pork tenderloin for my family, I sear it first in a pan on the stovetop and then finish it off in the oven.
-For the second post in our No Oven Required series, I have a rockstar recipe for grilled pork tenderloin tacos.
+I have a rockstar recipe for grilled pork tenderloin tacos – no oven required!

 Tenderloin needs a bit of TLC when you bring it home from the store – just a little trimming here and there.
 It’s a great cut of meat for marinating, but it doesn’t need to marinate very long.
 The meat is so delicate that if it sits too long it can turn mushy rather than fall-apart tender.
 All you need is about 30 minutes while you assemble the fixin’s and get the grill heated.

 I also grill-roasted the poblano peppers and onions at the same time as the pork was cooking (a stroke of genius!).
 Poblano peppers aren’t super spicy, and roasting gives them a ton of flavor.
 For the pickled onions, I grilled thick slices of sweet Washington onions, diced them up after I took them off the grill, and drizzled them with a little white vinegar and a sprinkle of salt.
 The onions have a wonderful smoky flavor from the grill that also brings out the natural sweetness that’s balanced perfectly with the vinegar.
 Oh, these tacos have so much going on in the flavor department.
 And we haven’t even talked about the chipotle cream!